JohanLorenzo/publish-apk-worker/README.md

 1. Edit your tasks to point to the [dev worker group](https://dxr.mozilla.org/build-central/rev/e2e751bce7198d358725904a9130bbb06a26c0f9/puppet/modules/pushapk_scriptworker/manifests/settings.pp#9).
 1. On your VM, make the slave [take the config of your user environment](https://wiki.mozilla.org/ReleaseEngineering/PuppetAgain/HowTo/Set_up_a_user_environment#On_the_slave_node.28s.29).

 :warning: Like [explained below](#is-there-an-instance-which-doesnt-interact-with-production-data), this instance will interact with the production instance of Google Play.
-Please keep `"dry_run": true` in your task definitions (or don't define it).
+Please make sure `"commit": false` is in your task definitions (or don't define it).

 ### I'd like to test out Taskcluster tasks...